Frequently Asked Questions

 Dual enrollment is an opportunity for eligible high school students to earn lower-division college credit during their regular high school classes.
 The credits students earn through dual enrollment are treated the same as regular college credit, i.e. they can be transferred to other Maricopa Community Colleges, Arizona’s state universities, and even some out-of-state colleges.
+Students will be establishing a college academic record and will be required to report such enrollment to future colleges or universities.

-What’s the difference between AP classes and dual enrollment?
+Q - What’s the difference between AP classes and dual enrollment?

 Dual enrollment isn’t the same as AP credit.
 A student can spend the whole year in an AP class, but receiving college credit is dependent upon earning an adequate score on the AP test at the end of the year, and the requirements to get college credit on these tests are sometimes higher than what the student may expect.
 Dual enrollment classes are based on the grade the student receives in the class; if they pass (usually with a grade of C or better), they get credit.

-How does dual enrollment differ from concurrent enrollment?
+Q - How does dual enrollment differ from concurrent enrollment?

-Dual enrollment classes meet at the high school during the regular high school day and are taught by college certified high school instructors using a college curriculum and text.
+Dual enrollment classes meet at the high school during the regular high school day and are taught by college certified high school instructors using a college curriculum and textbook.
 The high school agrees to accept these courses toward a student’s high school completion, if needed.
 Concurrent enrollment classes meet at the college or online and are not affiliated with the high schools.
 Students need prior approval from their high school counselor if they want these college courses to help satisfy high school requirements.

-What are the benefits of dual enrollment?
+Q - What are the benefits of dual enrollment?

 - Credit is based on the grade received in the class, not on one test taken at the end of the year.